ohmpi/ohmpi/public/_sources/page2.rst.txt

 		 coef_p2 = 2.5 # slope for current conversion for ADS.P2, measurement in V/V
 		 coef_p3 = 2.5 # slope for current conversion for ADS.P3, measurement in V/V

-	The coefficient parameters can be adjusted in lines 31 to 35 of the ohmpi.py code.
+	The coefficient parameters can be adjusted in lines 40 to 43 of the ohmpi.py code.

-* Step no. 2: installation of the 1-Kohm resistors with an accuracy of ± 0.1% (following figure-b).
+* Step no. 2: installation of the 1-Kohm resistors with an accuracy of ± 1% (b-in the figure).
-* Step no. 3: installation of the 1.5-Kohm resistors with an accuracy of ± 0.1% (following figure-c).
+* Step no. 3: installation of the 1.5-Kohm resistors with an accuracy of ± 1%(C-in the figure).
-* Step no. 4: installation of both the black female 1 x 10 header and the 7-blue screw terminal blocks (following figure-d)
+* Step no. 4: installation of both the black female 1 x 10 header and the 7-blue screw terminal blocks (c-in the figure)
-* Step no. 5: installation of the 50-Ohm reference resistor ± 0.1%, please check the value with ohmmeter and correct in the jason file (ohmpi_param.json),(following figure-e).
+* Step no. 5: installation of the 50-Ohm reference resistor ± 0.1%, please check the value and correct the line 39 in ohmpi.py code (d-in the figure)
-* Step no. 6: addition of both the ADS115 directly onto the header (pins must be plugged according to the figure) and the LM358N operational amplifiers (pay attention to the direction) (following figure-f).
+* Step no. 6: addition of both the ADS115 directly onto the header (pins must be plugged according to the figure) and the LM358N operational amplifiers (pay attention to the orientation) (e-in the figure).
-* Step no. 7: installation of the 10-Mohm resistors
+* Step no. 7: installation of the 10-Mohm resistors with an accuracy of ± 5% (f-in the figure).
-* Step no. 8: addition of the DC/DC converter (TRN3-1211)
+* Step no. 8: installation of the two DC/DC converter TRN3-1215 (h-in the figure).
-* Step no. 9: adding 10nF capacitor and fuse (1.5A-littlefuse ref: 0253001.V)
+* Setp no. 9: installation of the four capacitor on 100-nF/50vDC and the fuse of 10-A (h-in the figure).

 1-Kohm and 1.5-Kohm resistors apply to the divider bridge.
-If, for example, you prefer using a weaker or stronger power supply, it would be possible to adjust the divider bridge value by simply modifying these resistors.
+If, for example, you prefer using a stronger power supply, it would be possible to adjust the divider bridge value by simply modifying these resistors.
 Once all the components have been soldered together, the measurement board can be connected to the Raspberry Pi and the battery terminal, according to Figure 9.
 Between the battery and the TX+ terminal of the measurement board, remember to place a fuse holder with a 1.5-A fuse for safety purposes.